The Gamayat el Mara, Pan African Asian Women’s Organization,

 years of French settler colonization in Algeria.

-Their roles are well documented, including within
+Their roles are documented in film and books including

-Yousef Chahine’s 1958 film Jamila the Algerian
+Yousef Chahine’s 1958 film Jamila the Algerian,

-and Pontecorvo’s The Battle of Algiers, 1966.
+Gilles Pontecorvo’s The Battle of Algiers, 1966

 Bouhired and Drif were welcomed by Egyptian